iann838/pulsefire/docs/usage/advanced/proxy-rate-limiting.md

 === "Proxied flowchart"

-    The flowchart is based on a project that contains:
+    The following flowchart is based on a project that contains:

     - Application APIs on serverless computing.
     - Cronjobs on compute instances.